You’ll Fall in Love with Theodore Roosevelt National Park in North Dakota

 Nope.
 Most of the roads in the park are paved, and the ones that aren’t are maintained well enough for a two-wheel-drive vehicle.

-Any Special Packing Tips for visiting Theodore Roosevelt National Park?
+Are there any Special Packing Tips for visiting Theodore Roosevelt National Park?

-- Bring a waterproof shell for wind and rain – Nights can be chilly and the wind will cut right through you!
+- Bring a waterproof shell for wind and rain – Nights can be chilly, and the wind will cut right through you!

 - Bring tick repellent – We found ticks every single day of our visit to TRNP.
 I recommend wearing long pants tucked into socks for hiking, as well as a good tick repellent.
 Our favorite is made by Sawyer and uses picaridin as the active ingredient.

 Theodore Roosevelt National Park is definitely on our list of favorite national parks in the USA.
-It’s got all of the awesomeness of the fabulous national park system, with none of the drawbacks that come with some of the larger parks.
+It’s got all of the awesomeness of the fabulous National Park System with none of the drawbacks that come with some of the larger parks.

 Want to read more about our amazing National Parks?
 Check out these posts, or visit our national park camping and hiking guide: